Escaped China activist in U.S. protection-rights group

 "The situation is very complicated.
 The police are outside right now," Zeng said in a strained voice before ending the conversation.

-Washington and other Western governments have criticised Beijing's jailing and confinement of dissidents, protesters and other citizens who challenge Communist Party power.
+Washington and other Western governments have criticized Beijing's jailing and confinement of dissidents, protesters and other citizens who challenge Communist Party power.
 China says such criticism is unwelcome meddling in domestic affairs.

 SENSITIVE MOMENT